Frequently Asked Questions

 12. Do I have to be a Cadet prior to becoming a Police Constable?

-13. Will I automatically move up to a Police Constable if I am a Cadet?
+13. Will I automatically become a Police Constable if I am a Cadet?

-- No, you will have to apply for the position of a Police Officer.
+No, you will still be required to apply for the position of Police Officer.